 Nevertheless, once you arrive to Cusco, you better be prepared to deal with the high altitude of this place, located more than 3000 meters above sea level.
 Those Incas sure had strong lungs!!!

 Gateway to the Inca Civilization

-While Cusco is truly amazing by itself, most people designate it as their base of operations to explore the attractions of the surrounding area, the main two being the Sacred Valley of the Incas and Machu Picchu, one of the new seven wonders of the World, in a future entry I shall go into detail into the many different ways to reach Machu Picchu as well as whether its best to hire a private guide or take a massive tour to explore the Inca ruins arround Cusco.
+While Cusco is truly amazing by itself, most people designate it as their base of operations to explore the attractions of the surrounding area, the main two being the Sacred Valley of the Incas and Machu Picchu (here’s some of the things few told you about Machu Picchu), one of the new seven wonders of the World.

 Inside Cusco City, you can find an amazing historical center that has been perfectly preserved ever since colonial times, inside of the Cathedral you will experience an unique blend of Incan symbols perfectly mixed with the Catholic ones, the most marvelous example being the paintings of the Virgin Mary, who the Peruvian painters fused with Pachamama, the Earth Goddess of Incan and Andean mythology.

 The best attraction of the city, is, without any doubt, the Coricancha Church, a colonial religious site built on top of the most important Incan site, the Temple of the Sun.
 Ideally, this is your first glimpse at the elaborate skills that the Incas used to polish the edges of the stones in order to make them fit without having to use any sort of material to keep them together.

 How did the Incas managed to carry these enormous blocks and carve them in such a complex way?
 This is only the first mystery of these marvelous trip to the heart of the Inca Empire, be sure to follow any future posts that shall go deeper into this fascinating culture.

 Where to find Llamas in Peru?